albanobattistella/dictationbridge-docs/dictationBridge.md

 ### Dictating text

 If you want to dictate text, open a program such as Notepad and start speaking what you want written.
 For example, say, "start Notepad", then once Notepad opens, say, "Testing comma, one comma, two comma, three".
 The screen reader should say, "Testing, one, two, three".
+It is important to note that there is no configuration involved in dictationBridge to carry out these steps.

 #### Entering punctuation and starting new lines